 If like most people, you normally eat the above foods, changing your habits to avoid them will reduce your body fat percentage significantly.
 You’ll be happier when you look in the mirror each morning.

 At Keep Health, we are asked frequently about what foods to eat as well.
 Here’s what we’ve learned from the top health researchers.
 Would you rather eat these or the list above?

 - Blueberries and strawberries

-- 70-85% cocoa dark chocolate. — Skip the chocolate chip cookies and just eat dark chocolate chips, in moderation of course.
+- 70-85% cocoa dark chocolate — Skip the chocolate chip cookies and just eat dark chocolate chips, in moderation of course.

 - Almonds and walnuts — For best taste, we recommend sourcing them from Fastachi.
 Make sure to refrigerate walnuts otherwise they go rancid.

 - Steel-cut oatmeal with cinnamon, dark chocolate chips, banana slices and walnuts.
-Yes, it takes thirty minutes to cook, but make enough so you can reheat it quickly for multiple meals during the week.
+Yes, it takes twenty minutes to cook, but make enough so you can reheat it quickly for multiple meals during the week.